 In a competition with negotiation the offered quality will become very similar, this will make the offered price more important for suppliers to be able to distinguish themselves.
-The price is dependent on several different factors and it is up to each supplier how much they will sacrifice their profit, how much they are able to streamline their operation or how innovative they are able to be to cut cost.
+The price is dependent on several internal factors within the suppliers organisation, that makes this an element they can distinguish themselves with when the offered quality is similar.
 This does not mean that quality is being sacrificed for a low price.
 The use of mandatory criteria can ensure that the offered quality from all suppliers is at an acceptable level even before the evaluation begins.

+The choice of the procurement procedure: competition with negotiation allows for suppliers to be guided towards the optimum quality.
+The quality offered is therefor of a high quality but since each supplier gets the same guidance it becomes very similar and hard to distinguish.
+The principals goal with a negotiation is to get the best possible quality to the lowest possible price.
-Through negotiations suppliers are guided closer to what is considered to be the optimum quality, and the offered quality from suppliers becomes very similar and hard to distinguish in an evaluation.
-In these kinds of evaluation, I would claim that it is through offering a high quality, close to the desired optimum, that allows suppliers to be in the final round.
-When one criteria becomes similar, the remaining elements becomes more important for the outcome without taking away the importance of the first element.
-It just means that since all suppliers have done an equally good job offering a high quality, the price ends up being what is the determining factor but in a different way than the first impression left me to believe.

-My findings are from a procurement view as expected.
-It is not revolutionary that price ends up being the deciding factor, what is interesting is how our expectation seem to be that the best quality independent of price should have determined the competition.
+When one criteria becomes similar, the remaining elements becomes more important for the outcome.
+This does not take away the importance of the quality element.
+It just means that since all suppliers have done an equally good job offering a high quality, the price ends up being what is the determining factor, without the level of quality being sacrificed to achieve this.
+My findings for the relationship are from a procurement view as one can expect.
+It is not revolutionary that there is a trade-off between price and quality, and that when several evaluation criteria are equal - as was the case for quality - the price will be were suppliers can distinguish themselves.
+Through the negotiations the supplier are offered information on how their offers are in relations to competitors, and for all three cases there was a final push in price reduction in the final round from the suppliers who won the contract.
+This is the desired result from a competition, to push suppliers into delivering their best offer possible.
+What was fascinating is how our expectation seem to be different for the result within public procurement and that there seem to be an expectance that the best quality independent of price should have determined the competition.